 The bill amends Arkansas law to include nitrogen gas as an additional method of execution for individuals sentenced to death.
 Specifically, it modifies Arkansas Code 5-4-615 and 5-4-617 to allow for execution by nitrogen gas alongside the existing method of lethal injection.
-The amendments specify that the Division of Correction will carry out the death sentence either by lethal injection or nitrogen gas, and it requires the Director of the Division of Correction to notify the condemned prisoner of the chosen method of execution within seven days of receiving a warrant from the Governor.
+The amendments specify that the Division of Correction will carry out the death sentence either by lethal injection or by nitrogen gas, and it establishes procedures for notifying condemned prisoners of the method of execution.
+Additionally, the bill outlines the responsibilities of the Division of Correction in ensuring the availability of necessary drugs and equipment for both methods of execution.

 Act 302: 5-4-615, 5-4-617, 25-15-201, 25-19-101, 19-10-305, 5-10-106(a)